 Lunch at the Big Apple Inn

-Featured by culinary moguls like Anthony Bourdain and Andrew Zimmerman, the Big Apple Inn was founded in the 1930’s and is the oldest restaurant in Jackson, making it a dining staple for both visitors and locals.
-During the 1960’s, the restaurant served as a meeting point for Civil Rights groups and freedom writers – solidifying its place in American history.
+Featured by culinary notables like Anthony Bourdain and Andrew Zimmerman, Big Apple Inn was founded in the 1930s and is the oldest restaurant in Jackson, making it a dining staple for both visitors and locals.
+During the 1960s, the restaurant served as a meeting point for Civil Rights groups and freedom writers, solidifying its place in American history.

 In addition to its roots as an iconic Civil Rights spot in Jackson, it’s also well known for its delicious and inexpensive menu items which include smokes and southern treats like tamales and their well-renowned Pig Ear Sandwich.

 Conflicted on what to get when you’re here?
-Take it from Ciara — “You can’t visit Jackson without trying the famous smokes and pig ear sandwiches from this hole in the wall, or without hearing the story behind this Farrish street staple from the owner Geno Lee himself.”
+Take it from Ciara: “You can’t visit Jackson without trying the famous smokes and pig ear sandwiches from this hole-in-the-wall, or without hearing the story behind this Farish street staple from the owner Geno Lee himself.”